DeirdreHegarty/Msc_Project/research/interim.md

 ![schematic digram](../images/project_schematic_diagram1.png)

+Semantic image analysis allows for the cognitive structuring of extracted data from an image, into a semantically correct interpretation of a scene [@semanticimage].
+This extracting of meaning from visual representation creates an illusion of human-like understanding.
+The result being a factual, but removed, description of a scene that does not immerse its listener in the narrative.

+Listening to speech desribing a narrative can reveal to the listener, factual data about the scene.
+This project seeks to evoke a hearing of "another story behind the main narrative, the hidden story arising from the seat of the unconscious"[@soundandsilence].
+A sense of otherness is created through the use of audio samples as opposed to a formal description of the scene through sentences, synthesised by a vocoder.

+The visual and auditory systems overlap; each sensory system providing the missing piece for the other [@seeingsounds].
 Synaesthesia describes the impression of one sense on another, whereas cognition can reflect a learned association of the same.
+Audio has a huge affect on the experience of an event because the "auditory system gives more precise temporal information and appears to dominate perception of when events occur" [@seeingsounds2].
+It is over time that we learn how duration and auditory cognition encodes importance of event.

 ## Overview and Progress to Date

 The main languages used to develop this web application are Javascript and Python.
 The main application is delevoped using Python and Flask.
 Flask is a lightweight framework, written in Python, that allows users to develop web applications [@flask].

 The Flask application uses `Flask-Dropzone` [@flask_dz] and `Flask-Uploads` [@flask_up] for file uploading fucntionality.
 Selected files are validated against a list of predefined accepted file types.
 The dropzone will then reject a file if it is not of an accepted format.
-Flask also allows for client-sise sessions, which were useful differentiating and managing batches of image detected files.
-Figures 2 and 3 demonstrate the two different upload functionalities present in the application (drag and drop, or click and select).
+Flask also allows for client-side sessions, which are useful for differentiating and managing batches of image detected files.
+Figures 2 and 3 demonstrate two different upload functionalities that are present in the application (drag and drop, or click and select).

 ![drag and drop functionality](../images/demo1.png){width=320px}